|We have 1291 articles and 90% are complete!||Please help review these models from 12+ months ago: (and/or the

-- Mark Target - Other friendly Faction models gain +2 to ranged attack rolls if they target an enemy within 5" of this model and in its LOS.
+- Mark Target - Other friendly Faction models gain +2 to ranged attack rolls against enemy models within 5" of this model and in its LOS.
 If the model with Mark Target is a member of a unit, it must be in formation to grant this bonus.

 | Hunting Howls

 |Enemy models lose Stealth while within 5" of the spellcaster.
 Hunting Howls lasts for one turn.|